 In London, over this past weekend, there was a great instance of people being involved in politics.
 Over half a million people marched to show their support for a second referendum about Brexit.
 In the US there are plans in place for massive demonstrations if the investigation looking at Russia’s role in the recent presidential election is shut down.
 Switzerland has a culture and system which makes it easy for citizens to get involved in politics.

 These are great examples of people engaging in political issues.
 But these are people who have already come to a conclusion about their beliefs.
 But how are these opinions formed?

 Our opinions are free.
 We can hold them, spread them and defend them without having to pay.
 But when we go out and buy a new phone when we are going to spend a lot of money, we read reviews, watch videos and we talk to our friends about their mobiles.
-Then after using it for a while we post our own review or let our friends know what we think of our new gadget.
-We take part in a public discussion about it.
-We don’t care if the person leaving a five-star review on Amazon is a banker or a shop assistant.
+Then after using it for a while, we post our own review.
+We take part in a public discussion about it and don’t care if the person leaving a five-star review on Amazon is a banker or a shop assistant.
 We just learn from them about their own experience.
 Everyone wants to get the best phone they can, and everyone is encouraged to take part in the conversation.